chaeanthony/go-nano-netflix/README.md

 # Mini-netflix clone

-Mini netflix clone.
+Backend for a mini netflix clone.
 Use as starter code for similar applications.
-Built using Go (Golang), PostgreSQL, React, Tailwind.
+Built using Go (Golang), PostgreSQL.

 Features: